rust-stuco/lectures/week6/slides.md

 # Today: Modules and Testing

-* Packages and Crates
+* Modules, Packages, and Crates
-* Modules
     * The `use` keyword
-    * Module Paths and File System
+    * Module Paths and the File System
+* Testing
     * Unit Testing
     * Integration Testing

 ---